When a health condition makes life difficult, OT is here to help.

 An occupational therapist would help the child build habits to safely use that arm more—so they could do more things and avoid complications from non-use.

 - Say you have a stroke or injure your spinal cord.
 Suddenly, you have to re-learn how to get ready for the day (among many other things).
-Occupational therapists have learned from decades of experience and research the safest and most efficient way to help you do this.
+Through decades of research and experience, occupational therapists have learned the safest and most efficient way to help you do this.

 To see how occupational therapy helps clients play an active role in managing their own health, watch our explanation of OT video on YouTube.